 Understanding Alzheimer's Disease -- Symptoms

-- Major confusion about past and present
+- Major confusion about what’s in the past and what’s happening now

 - Weight loss, seizures, skin infections, and other illnesses